ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_editor/using_add_on_editor.md

     The External Folder is removed from the Add-on Explorer but its contents remain in the file system.

-### Creating Add-ons in External Folder
+### Creating Add-ons in External Folders

-* Creating a new Add-on in the external folder
+* Creating a new Add-on in an external folder

     Click RMB on the External Folder ► New Add-on